EfeAdzhar/Efe-s-Quiz/README.md

 ### AND OF CORSE!
 #### The hardest part is now is to make a QUIZ!!
 SUPRICE!
 #### I have absolutley no idea how i will do it.
 But at least I will try on my own and then watch some videos of how people have made it so I can understand where I can make it better.

+### I wanna to apologize for not finishing it in time.
+I lost my programming logic skills and I couldn't make the Quiz on my own.
+I have to copy it from "iOS Academy" YouTube chanel.
+It really breaks my heart cause I really wanted this to be my first OWN project.
+But i couldn't and I don't know what to do...